catberry/catberry/docs/index.md

 This service is just a full config object which was passed to `catberry.create()` method.

+Catberry uses following parameters from it:

+* componentsGlob – glob expression for searching cat-components ("**/cat-component.json" by default
+* storesDirectory – relative path to directory with stores ("./catberry_stores" by default)
+* publicDirectoryPath – path to public directory ("./public" by default)

 ##UHR (Universal HTTP(S) Request)
 Catberry has Universal HTTP(S) Request service registered as "uhr" in [Service Locator](#service-locator) and it is accessible via